voronianski/jquery.avgrund.js/README.md

 });
 ```

-Also it accepts jQuery objects, you can create element with content inside your app:
+Also it accepts jQuery objects, so you can create element with content inside your app:

 ```html
 <div class="content" style="display: none;">